Consensys/doc.goquorum/docs/Reference/API-Methods.md

     [`web3.eth.sendTransaction(object)`](https://web3js.readthedocs.io/en/v1.2.0/web3-eth.html#sendtransaction) API
     method has been modified.

-Sends a transaction to the network.
+Sends the specified transaction to the network.

 If the transaction is a contract creation, use [`web3.eth.getTransactionReceipt()`](https://web3js.readthedocs.io/en/v1.2.0/web3-eth.html#gettransactionreceipt) to get